 Here are the best smart devices and ways to make your home more energy efficient and help you reduce overall carbon print:

-1. Evvr Smart Energy Monitor Plug and Relay
+1. Evvr Energy Monitoring Smart Plug and Relay

 Having a plug that connects your devices and helps you create energy efficient homes seems like a dream.
 But not anymore!
-Evvr has turned your dream into reality with its Evvr Smart Energy Monitor Plug and Relay.
+Evvr has turned your dream into reality with its Evvr Energy Monitoring Smart Plug and Relay.

 It's Homekit compatible and connects all your new and old devices without any delay.
 In addition, you can manage and control the connected devices from anywhere, anytime.
 It's very easy to install and set up and can be used with 2-core or 3-core cables.